nyoungstudios/Photoshop-Resize-Scripts/README.md

 7. After selecting the folder, the script will run; so, sit back and wait.

 ## Details for batch resize
-1. The scripts will resize all .jpgs in the folder that you select.
+1. The scripts will resize all images in the folder that you select.
 2. The resized photos will be saved as a copy in a subfolder called "Resize" with the width of the photo appended to the end of the original file name.

 ## ProTips: